Lessons and takeaways on Refactoring

 Before you start refactoring, make sure you have a solid suite of tests.
 These tests must be self-checking.

-You can't refactor with confidence if you don't have tests, meaning, you will eventually find yourself not refactoring, rather debugging for hours and hours.
+You can't refactor with confidence if you don't have tests: eventually you'll find yourself not refactoring, rather debugging for hours.

 Refactoring changes the programs in small steps, so if you make a mistake, it is easy to find where the bug is.